-- When a customer approves an application to access personal information or a cookie on a website, they start leaving their digital chain that is usually tracked to observe purchasing habits and they are used to analyze attitudes, personalities, lifestyles, etc.
+- When a customer approves an application to access personal information or a cookie on a website, they start leaving their digital chain that is usually tracked to observe purchasing habits.
+They are used to analyze attitudes, personalities, lifestyles, etc.

-- Big data not only allows collection of details about the applications and devices used by a customer but also provides real-time access to personal information such as access control data or personal characteristics along with phone numbers, private messages, social media presence and other data saved on a user’s phone.
+- Big data allows the collection of details about the applications and devices used by a customer and provides real-time access to personal information such as access control data or personal characteristics along with phone numbers, private messages, social media presence, and other data saved on a user’s phone.

-- User’s online behavioral pattern, time spent on each of the sites, reviews posted about restaurants or hotels, visited locations along with any payments done online are tracked using big data.
+- Users’ online behavioral patterns, time spent on each site, reviews posted about restaurants or hotels, visited locations, and any payments done online are tracked using big data.

-- Digital platforms access this information to create detailed plans for psychographic targeting and also influence online behavior.
-It is safe to say that with big data, they know who their visitor is, what does this visitor do online and also why they do what they do.
+- Digital platforms access this information to create detailed psychographic targeting plans and influence online behavior.
+It is safe to say that with big data, they know who their visitor is, what this visitor does online, and also why they do what they do.

-Conducting psychographic market segmentation is a critical task for business development and thus, needs special attention.
+Conducting psychographic market segmentation is a critical task for business development and, thus, needs special attention.
 Every individual has varied demands and opinions.
-Brands must focus not only on dividing the market based on psychographics but also to connect with their target market on the basis of this psychographics There are five psychographic segmentation variables on the basis of which homogeneous segments can be prepared for proper research – Personality, Lifestyle, Social Status, AIO (Activities, Interests, Opinions) and Attitudes.
+Brands must focus not only on dividing the market based on psychographics but also on connecting with their target market on the basis of psychographics.

 Customer personality and purchasing habits are strongly related.
-For businesses to develop products that add value to customers based on their habitual needs – is key towards creating a successful product/service
+For businesses to develop products that add value to customers based on their habitual needs – is key to creating a successful product/service

-An organization can use this psychographic segmentation variable to develop products according to most of the customers’ personalities which can help in boosting sales.
-In the past, many liquors, laptop, car, perfume brands implemented their customers’ personalities for better marketing activities.
+An organization can use this psychographic segmentation variable to develop products according to most customers’ personalities, which can help boost sales.
+In the past, many liquor, laptop, car, and perfume brands implemented their customers’ personalities for better marketing activities.